aduth/preact-jsx-runtime/README.md

 npm install preact
 ```

-Then, install `preact-jsx-runtime` as a development dependency:
+Then, install `preact-jsx-runtime`.

 ```
-npm install --dev preact-jsx-runtime
+npm install preact-jsx-runtime
 ```

+It should be installed as a regular dependency (_not_ a development dependency), since the transformed code will import using `preact-jsx-runtime` as a proxy to Preact.

 ## Usage